Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Could you perhaps be missing a case of Barth syndrome?

 There is no charge for testing UK patients as this is funded by NHS Specialised Services.
-Please make use of the free diagnostic test if the boy in question has ANY of the following symptoms.
+Please make use of the free diagnostic test if the child in question has ANY of the following symptoms.

 - Left ventricular non-compaction

 - Family history of a male pattern of cardiomyopathy where no genetic cause can be found